MIS 324 - Intermedidate Web Development Management Fall 2009

 100%

 Do not change assignment files after you have submitted them for grading.
 Doing so will result in an F for the entire assignment.
-Professor Sandvig will send an email each week when the grading is finished and you can make changes to your files after you receive the email.
 If you want to continue to work on the problems after the due date you can make copies of the files and work on the copies, but they will not be graded.

-Late Assignments: Late work and submissions with incorrect URLs will be penalized one letter grade per 24-hours, starting at the time due (one minute is late).
+Late Assignments: Late work and submissions with incorrect URLs will be penalized two points (out of 10 points per assignment) per 24-hours, starting at the time due (assignments submitted one second after the due date are tagged as late by Canvas).
 You can expect to have technical problems with your computer, ATT broadband, etc. and should plan accordingly.

 Extensions: Should you be ill for an extended period or have other circumstances that may justify an due date extension, you may request an extension by sending an email to Professor Sandvig.
 Please explain your circumstances and specify how much extra time you need.